SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Too frail for cancer treatment.

-Cancer treatment is for symptom control only or is not available.
+Cancer treatment is for symptoms only or is not available.

 Unable to dress, walk or eat without help.